-S6 Action/Subject/Deliverable: Publications Description and objectives: The scientific achievements of the LACE EPS R&D activities are being presented at the international workshops and published in the scientific journals.
-1 paper was published in QJRM, 1 paper in HPC Focus and 2 papers were submitted to IDÖJARAS.
+S6 Action/Subject/Deliverable: Publications

+Description and objectives: The scientific achievements of the RC-LACE EPS R&D activities are being presented at the international workshops and published in the scientific journals.

+1 paper was published in QJRM, 1 paper in HPC Focus and 2 papers in Időjárás.